Italian Varietals with Deep Roots

 Enjoy 50% off safe summer shipping with refrigerated trucks and ice packs for Ground and Overnight on all orders of 6 or more bottles, nationwide.
 Waived Ground shipping on orders of $400.
 No promo code needed.

 Our Oregon version of an Italian red blend, we've married 34% Lagrein, 27% Sangiovese, 16% Nebbiolo and 13% Teroldego with 10% Pinot Noir to create this smooth, delicious, extremely food-friendly wine.

 This unique variety hails from the most northern part of Italy and is a distant relative of Pinot Noir, though they couldn’t be more different.
 Our rows of Lagrein are planted at the warmest spot of the vineyard.

 Sangiovese is the primary grape variety used in Chianti.
 We love working with this fruit sourced from a notable growing site in Washington to create our own interpretation of an Italian favorite.

-Rudy describes Montinore Estate’s Nebbiolo as “a Pacific Northwest wine that speaks Italian,” a nod to the roots we cultivate and our family’s Italian roots.
+Rudy describes Montinore Estate’s Nebbiolo as “a Pacific Northwest wine that speaks Italian.”
+The 2016 Nebbiolo is a nod to the roots we cultivate along with Rudy's family and their Italian roots.

 An intriguing array of fruit-driven aromas and an equally fruit-filled and zesty palate characterize this unusual northern Italian varietal.
 Grown on our estate, this is an approachable and interestingly delicious wine.